graphql/graphql-spec/spec/Section 5 -- Validation.md

 Fragment.
 Type system definitions and extensions are not executable, and are not considered during execution.

-To avoid ambiguity, a document containing {TypeSystemDefinition} is invalid for execution.
+To avoid ambiguity, a document containing {TypeSystemDefinitionOrExtension} is invalid for execution.

-GraphQL documents not intended to be directly executed may include {TypeSystemDefinition}.
+GraphQL documents not intended to be directly executed may include {TypeSystemDefinitionOrExtension}.

 For example, the following document is invalid for execution since the original executing schema may not know about the provided type extension: